Henry-Cook/NYS-Mental-Health-Services-Locator/README.md

 The main API that I will be using is the [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) provided by [New York State](https://data.ny.gov/).
 The Parameter I will be passing into the get request will be `program_city=Cityname`.
 The cities first letter must be capitalized for a succesful request.
 If succesful the request will return data in a JSON format.

-*Please note: The second JSON object does not contain latitude and longitude.
+*Please Note: The second JSON object does not contain latitude and longitude.
 Unfortunetely at this time those entries will not be listed on this site.
 However this is not the norm, the majority of the objects will contain this data.*

 |  Sample JSON from [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) |